ApelSarkar/ApelSarkar/README.md

 A software engineer with over two years of experience in developing innovative software solutions.
 Proficient in multiple programming languages, including PHP, Laravel , Java, and JavaScript, with a strong foundation in data structures and algorithms.
 Demonstrated expertise in full-stack development, having contributed to the design and implementation of both front-end and back-end systems.

-Skills: PHP / Laravel / Java / REACT / JS / HTML / CSS
+Skills: PHP / Laravel / Java / VUE JS / HTML / CSS / Javascript / Bootstrap

 - 🔭 I’m currently working on Multinational Software Company
 - 🌱 I’m currently learning REACT